This page will have the latest news before camp and remember to follow us on Instagram @ParbrookCubs for pictures from camp during the weekend.

 What to bring

 We’ve published the kit list which tells you what else to bring.
 Make sure that you bring a warm, waterproof coat as we will be outside for much of the time, whatever the weather.
 The weather is getting colder at night too so make sure you bring at least 1 warm blanket to keep you cosy overnight plus your welly boots for first thing in the morning when the grass is wet.
+We lose a lot of heat through our heads so wearing a woolly hat is a good tip if you think you may get cold in your sleeping bag.

 Is there any paperwork to do?